 Enjoy stunning views of the Hawkesbury River as you horse ride along Canoelands Ridge trail.
 This 18km bush trail follows open ridges and sheltered gullies in Marramarra National Park, close to Sydney.

-- Marramarra National Park
+- Marramarra National Park in Sydney and surrounds

 - No wheelchair access